 Worksplaces are dynamic and fluid environments that are impacted by internal and external forces.
 This course examines the economic, social, psychological and political factors that influence employee relations systems.
 Through case studies and role playing, the course examines basic rights under federal and state statutes, the negotiation and administration of collective bargaining agreements, and the utilization of alternative dispute resolution methods to resolve conflict in the workplace.

 Fall, Mon 6:30–9, Sept 8–Dec 15, Professor Zaiger

 DEVLIN HALL 218

 ADEC 500201 Behavioral Economics: Emerging Perspective

 Prerequisite: Principles of Economics

 Why do people often behave in ways that are clearly not in their best interest?
-Integrating an understanding of human behavior into the more traditional economic models offers a fuller explanation of how behavior influences seemingly rational choices and suggests ways to optimize decision making.
-Course explores impact of the current economic crisis, competition, procrastination, certainty/uncertainty, fairness, investments, emerging technologies, career flexibility, and divorce to explain outcomes and performance.
+Integrating an understanding of human behavior into the more traditional economic models offers a fuller explanation of how behavior influences seemingly rational choices and suggests ways to optimize decision-making.
+This course explores the impact of the current economic crisis, competition, procrastination, certainty/uncertainty, investments, emerging technologies, career flexibility, obesity and divorce to explain outcomes and performance.

 Fall, Mon 6:30–9, Sept 8–Dec 15, Professor Anzenberger